AngelWVelez/Ticket-Lifecycle/README.md

 </p>
 <p>
 As a Help Desk Agent (john), observe the ticket’s properties:

 - Priority
 - Department
 - SLA

-	- Assigned To
+- Assigned to

 </p>
 <br />